WeAreBeep/FrontlineUkraine/README.md

 Front Line Live code and target operating model

-- Description of the platorm
+- Description of the platform
 - Who built it
 - Why it's important
 - How to install your own instance